and101-final-proj-group18/and101-final-project/project_spec.md

 Required Feature

 - Get restaurant names:
-    - The user can filter by and see the names of restaurants near them
+    - [x] The user can see the names of restaurants near them
 - Get restaurant price range:
-    - The user can see the price ranges of the restaurants near them
+    - [x]The user can see the price ranges of the restaurants near them
 - Filter by cuisine
-    - The user can filter the restaurants near them by selecting a cuisine through a checkbox or button
+    - [x] The user can filter the restaurants near them by selecting a cuisine through a checkbox or button

 ## Wireframes